 How do I get to the parade?

-With the new parade routing, which was first implemented in 2012, you can access the parade from more CTA stations than before, now including Wilson and Sheridan!
-The Red and Brown Lines provide the closest service to the parade route with fast, frequent service.
+You can access the parade from several CTA stations, including Wilson and Sheridan.
+The Red and Brown Lines provide the closest service to the parade route with fast, frequent service:

 What buses will be rerouted due to the parade?